 There are many factors at this time of year which can affect relationships, such as high expectations, stress and financial pressure.
 These can all lead to a relationship becoming abusive.
 Historic reports show a fall in incidents over the Valentine’s period.
 This may be because of increased campaigning around this time, or because victims are more reluctant to report such incidents at this time of year.

 Despite a large amount of domestic abuse going unreported, it continues to represent a significant proportion of all reported violent crime.
-According to the 2015 Crime Survey for England and Wales, 11% of all crime reported was flagged as domestic abuse and it accounted for 34% of all violent crime report between April and June 2015.
+The 2017 Crime Survey for England and Wales showed a 20% increase in crime being flagged as domestic abuse – possibly due to improved reporting and/or improved identification by police of domestic abuse – and it accounted for 32% of all violent crime report between April 2016 and March 2017.

 If you think you may be experiencing domestic abuse or you are at all concerned for your safety, or the safety of your children, family solicitors can take fast and effective legal steps that can protect you.